chaosblade-io/chaosblade-exec-jvm/CONTRIBUTING.md

 ### Commit Rules
 #### Commit Message

 Commit message could help reviewers better understand what is the purpose of submitted PR.
 It could help accelerate the code review procedure as well.
-We encourage contributors to use **EXPLICIT** commit message rather than ambiguous message.
+We encourage contributors to use **EXPLICIT** commit message rather than an ambiguous message.
 In general, we advocate the following commit message type:

 * feat: A new feature
 * fix: A bug fix